 - Negotiating without the right skills

-Challenges in salary negotiations
+- Challenges faced during salary negotiations

 - Assuming this is the best the company can do